-Scientific interests began to recognize that coupled commodity machines were significantly less expensive than supercomputers of equivalent power [66].
-A wide variety of powerful batch execution systems such as LoadLeveler [22] (a descendant of Condor), LSF [79], Maui [35], NQE [34], and PBS [33] spread throughout academia and business.
-Several high profile distributed computing efforts such as SETI@Home and Napster raised the public consciousness about the power of distributed computing, generating not a little moral and legal controversy along the way [9, 67].
-A vision called grid computing began to build the case for resource sharing across organizational boundaries [30].
+The 1990s saw tremendous growth in the field of distributed computing.
+Scientific interests began to recognize that coupled commodity machines were significantly less expensive than supercomputers of equivalent power [63].
+A wide variety of powerful batch execution systems such as LoadLeveler [26] (a descendant of Condor), LSF [77], Maui [41], NQE [40], and PBS [39] spread throughout academia and business.
+Several high profile distributed computing efforts such as SETI@Home and Napster raised the public consciousness about the power of distributed computing, generating not a little moral and legal controversy along the way [13, 64].
+A vision called grid computing began to build the case for resource sharing across organizational boundaries [35].

 Throughout this period, the Condor project immersed itself in the problems of production users.
-As new programming environments such as PVM [56], MPI [78], and Java [74] became popular, the project added system support and contributed to standards development.
-As scientists grouped themselves into international computing efforts such as the Grid Physics Network [3] and the Particle Physics Data Grid (PPDG) [6], the Condor project took part from initial design to end-user support.
-As new protocols such as GRAM [23], GSI [28], and GridFTP [8] developed, the project applied them to production systems and suggested changes based on the experience.
+As new programming environments such as PVM [55], MPI [75], and Java [72] became popular, the project added system support and contributed to standards development.
+As scientists grouped themselves into international computing efforts such as the Grid Physics Network [3] and the Particle Physics Data Grid [9], the Condor project took part from initial design to end-user support.
+As new protocols such as GRAM [27], GSI [32], and GridFTP [12] developed, the project applied them to production systems and suggested changes based on the experience.
 Through the years, the Condor project adapted computing structures to fit changing human communities.

 Many previous publications about Condor have described in fine detail the features of the system.
 In this chapter, we will lay out a broad history of the Condor project and its design philosophy.
 We will describe how this philosophy has led to an organic growth of computing communities and discuss the planning and scheduling techniques needed in such an uncontrolled system.
-Next, we will describe how our insistence on dividing responsibility has led to a unique model of cooperative computing called split execution.
-In recent years, the project has added a new focus on data-intensive computing.
-We will outline this new research area and describe out recent contributions.
-Security has been an increasing user concern over the years.
-We will describe how Condor interacts with a variety of security systems.
-Finally, we will conclude by describing how real users have put Condor to work.
+Our insistence on dividing responsibility has led to a unique model of cooperative computing called split execution.
+We will conclude by describing how real users have put Condor to work.

-2. The Philosophy of Flexibility
+The Philosophy of Flexibility